purepisces/Wenqing-Machine_Learning_Blog/grucell.md

    (b) $$\frac{\partial L}{\partial h_{t-1}} = \frac{\partial L}{\partial h_t} \times \frac{\partial h_t}{\partial h_{t-1}} + \frac{\partial L}{\partial n_t} \times \frac{\partial n_t}{\partial h_{t-1}} + \frac{\partial L}{\partial z_t} \times \frac{\partial z_t}{\partial h_{t-1}} + \frac{\partial L}{\partial r_t} \times \frac{\partial r_t}{\partial h_{t-1}}$$

+**ADDITIONAL NOTES:**

+(a) Utilize the provided tanh class in activation.py without modification.
+Understand its backward method’s behavior regarding storing and passing the state parameter.
+Its backward method can work in 2 ways:
+   i.
+If backward is called after calling forward, the object already has the tanh value stored inside the self.state instance variable.
+So, backpropagation can be done without explicitly passing the state parameter to the backward method. ii.
+If backward is called without storing forward, self.state won’t be present.
+Hence, we pass it as an input - the 2nd parameter of the backward method.
+If you have the output of tanh, you should pass it as the 2nd parameter of backward so that you don’t rely on forward being called by the test before backward.

+(b) Consistency in matrix multiplication is crucial for calculating gradients.
+Ensuring uniformity in the application of matrix operations guarantees accurate and reliable gradient computations, minimizing errors in the backpropagation process.